-A high quality data warehouse is critical for this company.
-Being able to bring procurement, sales and marketing, inventory, logistics, product development and other data into a meaningful data lake gives them deep insights, facilitates better quality decision making and satisfies their hunger for data and extracting value from it.
+A high quality data warehouse is critical for this fast-growing company.
+Being able to bring procurement, sales and marketing, inventory, logistics, product development and other data into a meaningful data warehouse gives them deeper insights, facilitates better quality decision-making and satisfies their hunger for data and extracting value from it.

-With over 100 people at the company using Tableau to analyze their data, they can now manage the data integration pipeline more easily and more reliably.
-CloverDX ensures that the data warehouse has a constant stream of live daily updates, allowing each department to take core data and build their own business-critical reporting.
+The company can now manage their data integration pipelines more easily and more reliably, with data being pushed into Tableau for analysis.
+CloverDX ensures that the data warehouse has a constant stream of live daily updates, enabling each department to take core data and build their own business-critical reporting.

-With the focus on data-driven optimization, this e-commerce company was the subject of one of the largest ever acquisitions in online retail and a happy ending for this particular data story.
+With the focus on data-driven optimization to give them a competitive edge, this e-commerce company was the subject of one of the largest ever acquisitions in online retail.

 - Integrates procurement, sales and marketing, inventory, logistics, product development and other data into one data source